God’s Dream Tools and Lenses

-This post explores some common types of spiritual dreams which are tools to help us to see further, deeper, and also enable us to discern former and latter things (the past and the future).
+There are different types of dream tools and lenses designed to help us to see further, deeper.
+Some tools also enable us to discern former and latter things (the past and the future).
 Before closing will be a brief discussion on what to do when we cannot see clearly or do not understand.

 Have you ever seen yourself at an older age doing something you are not presently doing?
-Telescope-like dreams are prophetic and span decades.
+Telescope-like dream tools and lenses are prophetic to help us see through decades.
 When these dreams present as visions (through framed or unframed windows, doors, portals or lenses) we can be assured God is giving us a view from His perspective.
 He makes Himself known in visions (Numbers 12:6).

 As an example, Daniel’s seer gift was long-range and governmental.
 Through dreams and encounters, he saw empires to come hundreds of years in his future.
 He also understood the irrevocable nature of decrees pronounced by watchers (angels), who speak on behalf of God.
 Another fine example of telescopic vision is when Abraham saw his future Seed and Jesus’ Day (John 8:56).